kaguyalol/UC-BerkeleyCS61b-2014/recap/recap6.md

         size++;
     }
     ```
-    - Hard to delete end of list
+  - Hard to delete end of list(even with tail pointer)
+    * Need to access the second last node, but no pointer from last one to second last one
-      * need to
+    * Or from head to tail, need _Doubly-LinkedList_

 2. Doubly-LinkedList
     ```java
     public class DListNode {